easy-spider/easyspider-site-douban/README.md

 # easyspider-site-douban
-Scrapy scripts for douban movies, novels and musics
+Scrapy scripts for douban movies, books and musics

 An essential part of easyspider: https://github.com/easy-spider